 For destination brides or Las Vegas locals who prefer an elegant wedding outside the Las Vegas Strip, Las Vegas wedding venues can also be found in plenty beyond Las Vegas Boulevard.
 Many Las Vegas brides and grooms choose to host their wedding ceremonies and receptions at golf course resorts, country clubs, churches, hotel and casino banquet halls, spacious restaurants, museums, gardens, state parks, and recreational areas.
 With such varied options available, Las Vegas lets brides and grooms find wedding locations that best fit their personalities and the tones of their Las Vegas weddings.

 Las Vegas, Nevada, offers one of the easiest application processes to obtain a marriage license.
 Brides and grooms must appear together before a Clark County clerk at any approved Clark County Marriage License Bureau.
-They must: be joining in heterosexual marriage, be at least 18 years old, provide proof of name and age (such as a U.S. driver’s license or international passport), and, if applicable, know the date of past divorce decrees.
-Each marriage license costs $60 cash or $65 by credit card.
+They must: be at least 18 years old, provide proof of name and age (such as a U.S. driver’s license or international passport), and, if applicable, know the date of past divorce decrees.
+Each marriage license costs $77.
 Nevada has no waiting period, and no blood test is required (footnote 5: Clark County Marriage License).

 According to Las Vegas’ Clark County Clerk, exactly 1,223,646 marriage certificates have been ordered between 2000-2010 (footnote 6: Clark County Marriage Certificate).
 After a wedding has been performed and filed by an officiant, a bride and groom may order a copy of their marriage certificate.